codingwatermelon/codingwatermelon.github.io/_posts/2021-05-06-how-to-make-a-discord-bot.md

       - [https://www.npmjs.com/package/discord.js](https://www.npmjs.com/package/discord.js)
       - [https://discord.js.org/#/docs/main/stable/general/welcome](https://discord.js.org/#/docs/main/stable/general/welcome)

-      TODO Add more content for how to get to this point??

 {:start="4"}
+4. Build the app
+    - Basic Node apps are composed of an application file `app.js` and files to specify dependencies (`package.json` and `package-lock.json`).
+    - I used [this article]() to figure out how to build the Node app

+    TODO Add more detail here

+{:start="5"}
-4. Install dependencies
+5. Install dependencies
     - I created a script to install the dependencies needed for this project
     {% highlight shell %}
     # Allow your user to sudo (where "pi" is your user)